python/cpython/Android/README.md

 # Python for Android

 These instructions are only needed if you're planning to compile Python for Android yourself.
 Most users should *not* need to do this.
-If you're looking to use Python on Android, one of the following tools will provide a much more approachable user experience:
+Instead, use one of the following tools, which will provide a much easier experience:

 * [Briefcase](https://briefcase.readthedocs.io), from the BeeWare project
 * [Buildozer](https://buildozer.readthedocs.io), from the Kivy project